poupouxios/custom-light-mvc/README.md

 * Add validations
 * Add more complex queries in the Custom ORM
-* Add some seed data to demonstrate how it works
 * incorporate an Application Error Reporting
 * add more complicate Behat tests